 We rely significantly on reimbursement from Medicare and private payors, including Medicare Advantage plans, Medicaid and patients for our rental revenue.
-For the year ended December 31, 2020, approximately 81.5% of our rental revenue was derived from Medicare's traditional fee-for-service reimbursement programs.
-The U.S. list price for our stationary oxygen rentals (HCPCS E1390) is \$260 per month and the U.S. list price for our oxygen generating portable equipment (OGPE) rentals (HCPCS E1392) is \$70 per month.
-The average Medicare reimbursement rates in former competitive bidding areas (CBAs) in the prior three years are outlined in the table below for E1390 and E1392, which are the two primary codes that we bill to Medicare and other payors for our oxygen product rentals.
-These rates were updated annually each January as they are subject to Consumer Price Index (CPI) and budget neutrality adjustments.
-Competitive bidding contracts were scheduled to go into effect on January 1, 2021, however, on October 27, 2020, CMS announced that competitive bidding contracts would not be awarded for most product categories, including oxygen, due to the payment amounts not achieving the expected savings and the current COVID-19 PHE.
+For the year ended December 31, 2021, approximately 81.9% of our rental revenue was derived from Medicare's traditional fee-for-service reimbursement programs.

+The U.S. list price for our stationary oxygen rentals Healthcare Common Procedure Coding System (HCPCS E1390) is \$260 per month and the U.S. list price for our oxygen generating portable equipment (OGPE) rentals (HCPCS E1392) is \$70 per month.
+The average Medicare reimbursement rates in former competitive bidding areas (CBAs) in the prior five years are outlined in the table below for E1390 and E1392, which are the two primary codes that we bill to Medicare and other payors for our oxygen product rentals.
+These rates are typically updated annually each January as they are subject to Consumer Price Index (CPI) and sequestration adjustments, but can also be subject to adjustments during the year due to legislative rulings.
+Competitive bidding contracts were scheduled to go into effect on January 1, 2021; however, on October 27, 2020, CMS announced that competitive bidding contracts would not be awarded for most product categories, including oxygen, due to the payment amounts not achieving the expected savings and the current COVID-19 pandemic and related PHE.
+Effective April 1, 2021, rates were adjusted to remove a percentage reduction that was put in place to meet the budget neutrality requirement previously mandated by section 1834(a)(9)(D)(ii) of the Social Security Act.
 See the table below for average Medicare rates in former CBAs, using a simple average of rates in each CBA.

-Average Medicare reimbursement rates in former CBAs E1390 E1392
+Average Medicare reimbursement rates in former CBAs F E1390 E1392

+As of January 1, 2022 \$ 85.31 \$ 41.81

+As of April 1, 2021 \$ 81.25 \$ 39.82

 As of January 1, 2021 \$ 73.88 \$ 36.20

 As of January 1, 2020 \$ 73.98 \$ 36.25

 As of January 1, 2019 \$ 72.92 \$ 35.72

 As of January 1, 2018 \$ 77.03 \$ 36.06

-CMS also issued a proposed rule on November 4, 2020 (CMS-1738-P) to establish payment amounts going forward for DMEPOS products and services covered under Medicare.
-We believe that Medicare rates will not change for the length of the PHE, except for budget neutrality adjustments that typically occur annually each January but have not yet been announced.
+CMS also issued a final rule in December 2021 (CMS-1738-P) to establish payment methodologies that will be effective after the COVID-19 PHE for DMEPOS products and services covered under Medicare.
+We believe that Medicare rates will not change for the length of the PHE, except for inflation and sequestration adjustments that typically occur annually each January but have not yet been announced.